mol1987/LibsysGrp3/README.md

 It's a complete graphical library-application system with Users, Librarians and Cheif Librarians.
 Where users can search and borrow books and librarians have an interface to orginize the library and return books.
 ## Installation

-* Use the reconstruct_tables.sql script to recreate the whole Microsoft SQL database with data and stored procedures.
+* Use the 'reconstruct_tables.sql' script to recreate the whole Microsoft SQL database with data and stored procedures.

-* Add the App.config file to the LibsysGrp3WPF project.
+* Add a 'App.config' file to the LibsysGrp3WPF project.
 And add the correct database info to the file, in the connectionString.
+Add this the file:

 ```C#
 <?xml version="1.0"?>